eric176176/mem-systems-w26/content/blog/2026-03-02-Pond/index.md

 +++

 # Introduction
 Public cloud providers are constantly balancing the need for top-tier virtual machine (VM) performance with the harsh reality of hardware costs.
 Main memory (DRAM) accounts for a staggering 50% of the total server cost in modern datacenters.
 A major culprit behind this expense is "memory stranding."
 This phenomenon occurs when all CPU cores on a server are rented out to customers, leaving the remaining unallocated memory completely unusable by other systems.
+- At the 75th percentile, 6% of memory is stranded
+- At the 85th percentile, 10% of memory is stranded
-At the 95th percentile of server utilization, up to 25% of memory can become stranded.
+- At the 95th percentile of server utilization, up to 25% of memory can become stranded.

-Memory pooling via the Compute Express Link (CXL) standard offers a solution by disaggregating memory, but CXL comes with higher access latencies (adding 70-90ns) that can severely degrade the performance of latency-sensitive workloads.
-"Pond" is a full-stack memory pooling system designed to pool this stranded and untouched memory efficiently without sacrificing performance at scale.

 Additionally, due to overprovisioning by customers, nearly half of all rented VM memory goes untouched.
 While memory pooling via the Compute Express Link (CXL) standard allows load/store access without the heavy page-fault overheads of RDMA, it adds roughly 70-90ns of latency essentially doubling the access time compared to local DRAM.
 Because 60% of cloud workloads experience more than a 5% slowdown under CXL latencies, naive pooling is impossible.
 Pond is designed to pool this stranded and untouched memory intelligently, maintaining strict cloud performance standards.